chainguard-dev/edu/content/chainguard/administration/iam-groups/identity-examples/enforce-buildkite-identity.md

   docker pull cgr.dev/<group>/<repo>:<tag>
 ```

 These commands will cause your Buildkite pipeline to download `chainctl` and make it executable.
-It will then sign in to Chainguard Enforce using the Buildkite identity you generated previously.
+It will then sign in to Chainguard using the Buildkite identity you generated previously.
 If this workflow can successfully assume the identity, then it will be able to execute the `chainctl images repos list` command and retrieve the list of repos available to the group.

 There are a couple ways you can add commands to an existing Buildkite pipeline, so follow whatever procedure works best for you.